aaalgo/ljpeg/README.md

 	The LJPEG format sometimes has wrong values for width and height (transposed).
 	One has to read the correct values of width and height from the associating .ics file.
-	Below is a sample snippet for this purpose:
+	Below is a sample snippet for this purpose, but it's not python3 yet:
 	```
 	    W = None
 	    H = None